cs3157-borowski/recitations/recitation_3/memorypointers.md

 **`sizeof` operator**

-As mentioned above, the size of an array is
 Note that as discussed above, `sizeof` is an operator, not a function.
 Which means that for classic C `sizeof` is evaluated at *compile time*, so the value of the operator cannot be anything that depends on user input.